DanRoscigno/translate_changed_files/docs/en/quick_start/hudi.md

 ## Goals

 - Deploy Object Storage, Apache Spark, Hudi, and StarRocks using Docker compose
-- Load a tiny dataset into Hudi with Apache Spark
+- Load a small dataset into Hudi with Apache Spark
 - Configure StarRocks to access the Hive Metastore using an external catalog
 - Query the data with StarRocks **where the data sits**